C. S. Wright: Biography

 Upon returning to England, Wright married the sister of fellow Terra Nova Expedition member Raymond Priestley.
 He lectured in cartography and surveying while also writing up his scientific work.

 In 1914, he joined the Royal Engineers as a second lieutenant and served in France.
 After a distinguished career in the First World War, during which he helped develop trench wireless and gained the Military Cross and the Order of the British Empire (OBE), he joined the Admiralty Research Department in 1919.
 By 1929 he was superintendent at Teddington and from 1934 to 1936 was director of scientific research at the Admiralty.
 He was active in the British Admiralty during World War II, playing an important role in the early development of the Allied radar system and developing devices to detect magnetic mines and torpedoes.
 He was knighted for his work in 1946.

 With the formation of the Royal Naval Scientific Service in 1946, he was appointed first chief of the service.
-He then went to the United States as scientific advisor to the Admiral at the British Joint Services Mission, Washington, D.C. and in 1951 became director of the Marine Physical Laboratory of the Scripps Institution of Oceanography at La Jolla, California.
+He then went to the United States as scientific advisor to the Admiral at the British Joint Services Mission, Washington, D.C., and in 1951 became director of the Marine Physical Laboratory of the Scripps Institution of Oceanography at La Jolla, California.
 He joined the Defence Research Board of Canada's Pacific Naval Laboratory in 1955 and in 1967 joined the Institute of Earth Sciences, based at the University of British Columbia and Royal Roads Military College, Victoria, British Columbia.

 He returned to Antarctica twice, in 1960 and 1965.
 In 1969, Wright retired to Saltspring Island, British Columbia, Canada, where he died on 1 November 1975, aged 88.
 His remains were buried at sea off the Canadian destroyer, HMCS Restigouche.

+In popular culture

+Wright was portrayed by Dennis Vance in the 1948 film Scott of the Antarctic, and by Canadian actor Paul Rothery in the 1985 television serial The Last Place on Earth.